-Enter the amount of Montana composite income tax paid on the partner's behalf.
-This is the same amount as the amount reported for each partner on Schedule III, column E.
+Enter the amount of Montana composite income tax paid on the shareholder's behalf.
+This is the same amount as the amount reported for each shareholder on Schedule III, column E.

-Enter the amount of Montana income tax paid on behalf of the partner.
-This is the same amount as the amount reported for each partner on Schedule III, column F.
+Enter the amount of Montana income tax paid on behalf of the shareholder.
+This is the same amount as the amount reported for each shareholder on Schedule III, column F.

-If the partnership received a federal Form 1099 because the partnership had Montana mineral royalty tax withheld from its mineral royalty income in Montana, enter the partner's distributive portion of the amount withheld on this line.
+If the S corporation received a federal Form 1099 because the S corporation had Montana mineral royalty tax withheld from its mineral royalty income in Montana, enter the shareholder's pro rata portion of the amount withheld on this line.

-Enter each partner's distributive share of income (loss) allocated to Montana that is reported on Form PR-1, line 20.
-Include a schedule identifying each item and the amount that each partner receives.
+Enter each shareholder's pro rata share of income (loss) allocated to Montana and reported on Form CLT-4S, line 19.
+Include a schedule identifying each item and the amount that each shareholder receives.

-Enter each partner's distributive share of items other than those listed on lines 1 through 4 that are adjustments to the partner's Montana income tax return.
+Enter each shareholder's pro rata share of items other than those listed on lines 1 through 4 that are adjustments to the shareholder's Montana income tax return.
 List the type of item on this line.
 If additional space is needed, include a schedule.
 Also use this section to specify the Montana additions, subtractions and allocations reported in Part 3.
-For example, if the partner claims the Insure Montana small business health insurance credit, the partner has to add back the insurance premiums used to calculate the credit.
-Enter the partner's distributive share of these insurance premiums on this line.

-If the partnership made a contribution that meets the requirements for a qualified endowment credit, report the amount of contribution distributed to the owner on this line.
+For example, if the shareholder claims the Insure Montana small business health insurance credit, the shareholder has to add back the insurance premiums used to calculate the credit.
+Enter the shareholder's pro rata share of these insurance premiums on this line.
+If the S corporation made a contribution that meets the requirements for a qualified endowment credit, report the amount of contribution distributed to the owner on this line.